MarcosZornitta/Blank/README.md

 ## Creating JAR File

 Use the following code at the root folder: <br/>
-`jar -cmfv fonte/manifest.txt Blank.jar fonte/*.class fonte/blank/lang`
+`jar -cmfv fonte/manifest.txt Blank.jar fonte/*.class fonte/blank/lang/*.class`

 ## Running

 The Blank Interpreter needs a file with Blank Instructions to work.
-You can use any on the `/exemplos` folder `java -jar Blank.jar {file}`
+You can use any on the `/exemplos` folder.
+Use the following command: <br />
+`java Blank {file}`